Hosting Manual

 • Domain Search

-In order to increase the security of networks, servers now support Secure Shell (SSH) connections.
+If you have a dedicated server, a VPS, or a more expensive shared hosting plan, they likely support Secure Shell (SSH) connections.
 SSH is a secure shell system; it encrypts data between a client and server.
-This is in contrast to telnet (or FTP, or most other services), that send information in plain text.
 SSH encrypts all traffic, including passwords, typed text, X graphics, etc. It is meant to be a drop-in replacement for both telnet and rsh.

-In order to connect via SSH, you will have to install an SSH client on your computer.
-The standard Windows telnet client, and most of the older third-party telnet clients do not offer SSH capability.
+In order to connect to your server via SSH, you will have to install an SSH client on your computer.
 We recommend the following SSH clients:

 • Putty for Windows